StephenIles/OneLife-Milestone-Project-1-/README.md

 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.

 ## Problems and Soultions

 ### Collapsable Menu on Mobile

-One big hurdle I came across was figuring out how to make the navigation bar change the across page to a clickable button which creates a dropdown menu for the navigation only on mobile devices.
-I knew this was possible using bootstrap but it took a while to figure out how this was possible.
+One big hurdle I came across was figuring out how to make the navigation bar change to a clickable button which creates a dropdown menu for the navigation only on mobile devices.
+I knew this was possible using bootstrap but it took a while to figure out how to implement it.

-The first step was to figure out how to make the navigation toggle button, which I in the [Bootstrap Documentation](https://getbootstrap.com/docs/5.0/components/navbar/) pulling this code which worked as the navigation toggle button:
+The first step was to figure out how to make the navigation toggle button, which while in the [Bootstrap Documentation](https://getbootstrap.com/docs/5.0/components/navbar/) I used this code which worked as the navigation toggle button:

 ```
 <nav class="navbar navbar-dark bg-dark">